"Mass Casualty Incident" at Travis Scott's Astroworld Concert Leaves at Least 8 Dead - E! Online

-At least eight people have been confirmed dead by authorities after a crowd surge at Travis Scott's Astroworld Festival.
+At least eight people have been confirmed dead by authorities after a "mass casualty incident" at Travis Scott's Astroworld Festival.

 The concert event, held at Houston's NRG Park on Friday, Nov.
 5, was attended by approximately 50,000 people, including the artist's girlfriend Kylie Jenner and her sister Kendall Jenner.
 During a press conference overnight, authorities said that just after 9 p.m. local time, the crowd "began to compress towards the front of the stage" causing panic and injuries.
+"People began to fall out, become unconscious," authorities said, "and it created additional panic."

 Asuncion Cortez, a Public Information Officer with Houston Fire Department also told E!
 News, "During the festivities up until the end of the festival, approximately 300 people were treated on site for minor injuries."
-After the "mass casualty incident," Cortez said, "17 patients were transported to area hospitals, 12 of those patients were transported by HFD units, 11 of those patients were CPR in progress.
-Unfortunately, 8 of those patients have been confirmed as fatalities."
+After the "mass casualty incident," Cortez said, "17 patients were transported to area hospitals, 12 of those patients were transported by HFD units."

+According to officials, 11 of those patients that were transported were in cardiac arrest.

 As Cortez explained, the cause of death for the eight individuals has not yet been determined.
 The Medical Examiner's office will conduct an investigation.
 "We are working closely with all agencies involved and set up a reunification site to assist families that have not heard from their loved ones that attended the festival," Cortez's statement continued.
 "This information can be found on HFD Twitter account."